A free workshop on using the Vaughan Williams Memorial Library Digital Archive, and its latest addition the James Madison Carpenter Collection.

 The workshop will feature the Carpenter Folk Online project led by Julia Bishop which has seen the addition of the impressive collection of folk song and drama made by J. M. Carpenter in 1930s Britain.
-The afternoon session will demonstrate how to make the most of the online collections in a practical way.
+The afternoon session, led by folk artist-educator Hazel Askew, will demonstrate how to make the most of the online collections in a practical way.

 The workshop is open to anyone with an interest in traditional song, music, dance, drama and custom.
 No previous experience of using digital archives or traditional music is necessary.
 Come and tell us more about how you’d like to use the archive and the materials you are interested in!